 |The Tennessee Chapter of APWA was established in 1954 and currently has over 450 members from across the State.
 The chapter operates as a gateway to the profession by investing in its members through education, knowlege exchange opportunities, and the promotion of individual or organizational accomplishments.|

-The Tennessee Chapter of APWA is divided into four geographic branches consisting of the West Tennessee Branch, Middle Tennessee Branch, East Tennessee Branch, and the Lower Tennessee Branch.
-Each branch holds quarterly meetings featuring lunch and a technical sessions or social programs on subjects relative to the public works profession.
+The Tennessee Chapter of APWA is divided into four geographic branches consisting of the West Tennessee Branch, Middle Tennessee Branch, Upper East Tennessee Branch, and the Lower Tennessee Branch.
+Each branch holds regular meetings featuring lunch and a technical session or social program on subjects relative to the public works profession.